Shandaken Rail Trail Project

 Three questions: 1) How can the Pine Hill community to access the trail without having to drive to the parking lots?
 2) How to keep people from parking on Bonnie View Ave and Station Road near the rail trail?
 Both roads are narrow and in poor condition.
 The former ends at the hamlet's water treatment plant which should be protected property.
 3) How to have pedestrian only opportunities to access to Main Street for shopping and lodging?
 How can we include a permanent pedestrian bridge from/to Lake Street and the Pine Hill Lake.?

-Jan asked about 1 month ago
+Jan asked 8 months ago

 1) The Pine Hill community may access the trail by walking to it from their own residences and via Station Road.
 The parking lots at either end of the trail will serve community members and tourists who would like to walk or bike from one end of the trail to the other.
 Rather than creating additional parking in the hamlet specifically for the trail, we can think of the trail as an asset for existing residents.